Planit

 Sports Therapist

-Sports therapists work with sports men and women offering advice on how to train and compete safely, as well as treating injuries that may occur.
+Sports therapists work with sports people offering advice on how to train and compete safely, as well as treating injuries that may occur.

 The Work